 History at the Library!

 If you're on the hunt for family history, look no further than our Library.
-You can explore your family history with the many resources available, and with ancestry.com available on the library's computers.
+You can explore your family history with the many resources available, and with ancestry.ca available on the library's computers.

-And since we're talking arts and culture, when you pop into the library to make your stress balls, ask about how you can learn a new language and connect with other cultures.
+And since we're talking arts and culture, when you pop into the library to create your own puppet theatre characters, ask about how you can learn a new language and connect with other cultures.
 You can use Pronunciator to take a course in anywhere up to 80 different languages, and you can even download a phrasebook to your phone!

 STROLL HISTORIC DIDSBURY